ugosan/ugosan.github.io/_posts/2018-04-1-Locking-Memory-for-production.md

 service elasticsearch restart
 ```

-Thats it, check the status of the node with `service elasticsearch status`
+Thats it, the RAM should now be locked.
+Its also a good idea to disable swap